 considered it as necessary to prevent that competition between the National Constitution & laws & those of the particular States, which had already been felt.
 The officers of the States are already under oath to the States.
 To preserve a due impartiality they ought to be equally bound to the Natl.
 Govt.
 The Natl. authority needs every support we can give it.

-The Oaths Clause helps to fulfill the Framers’ plan to integrate the states into the electoral, policy-making, and executory functions of the federal union, subject to the limits of the Tenth Amendment.
+The Oaths Clause helps to fulfill the Framers’ plan to integrate the states into the electoral, policymaking, and executory functions of the federal union, subject to the limits of the Tenth Amendment.
 For example, the Supreme Court has held that Congress may not “conscript” the legislatures or executive officers of a state directly into federal service.
 New York v.
 United States (1992); Printz v.
 United States (1997).
-In The Federalist No. 27, Alexander Hamilton offered a careful and nuanced description of the Oaths Clause: "thus, the legislatures, courts, and magistrates, of the respective members, will be incorporated into the operations of the national government as far as its just and constitutional authority extends; and it will be rendered auxiliary to the enforcement of its laws.”
+In The Federalist No. 27, Alexander Hamilton offered a careful and nuanced description of the Oaths Clause: “[t]hus the legislatures, courts, and magistrates, of the respective members, will be incorporated into the operations of the national government as far as its just and constitutional authority extends; and will be rendered auxiliary to the enforcement of its laws.”

 The Framers’ general understanding was that proscribing religious tests did not necessarily remove the religious significance of the general oath.
 “The Constitution enjoins an oath upon all the officers of the United States,” Oliver Wolcott noted at the Connecticut ratifying convention.
 “This is a direct appeal to that God who is the avenger of perjury.”
 Customarily, officeholders add the words “so help me God” at the completion of their oaths.

 The very first law passed by the first session of the House of Representatives was “An Act to regulate the Time and Manner of administering certain Oaths.”
-Two days later, the Chief Justice of New York administered to the Representatives an oath to “solemnly swear or affirm (as the case may be) that I will support the Constitution of the United States.”
+Two days later, the chief justice of New York administered to the representatives an oath to “solemnly swear or affirm (as the case may be) that I will support the Constitution of the United States.”
 The Senate amended the legislation to apply to state officers, who are also subject to Article VI.
 When Representative Elbridge Gerry objected that Congress had no authority to specify the oath of state officers, the response was that Congress was implicitly authorized by Article VI itself, if not by the Necessary and Proper Clause, to prescribe oaths for the states.

-Under current law any individual elected or appointed to an office of honor or profit in the civil service or uniformed services, except the President, shall take the following oath: “I, [name], do solemnly swear (or affirm) that I will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; that I take this obligation freely, without any mental reservation or purpose of evasion; and that I will well and faithfully discharge the duties of the office on which I am about to enter."
-(33 U.S.C. § 3331.)
+Under current law any individual elected or appointed to an office of honor or profit in the civil service or uniformed services, except the president, shall take the following oath: “I, [name], do solemnly swear (or affirm) that I will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; that I take this obligation freely, without any mental reservation or purpose of evasion; and that I will well and faithfully discharge the duties of the office on which I am about to enter.”
+(5 U.S.C. § 3331.)
 By federal statute, all state officers shall take an oath in the simple form first promulgated in 1789.
 (4 U.S.C. § 101.)